AdamKochanski/movie-library/COMMENTS.md

 - I set genres in config constants, these are universal values, it makes no sense to request api every time for it.
   (we can use some periodic caching mechanism if needed)

+**Styling**

+- I used Material IU library components + basic styling.
+I think that was the fastest solution.